 How do I know if I have hypodontia?

 Hypodontia is normally diagnosed during a visit to the dentist, often with the help of a dental x-ray.
-An x-ray makes it possible to see if there are any congenitally missing permanent teeth in children, even before their baby teeth fall out.
+An x-ray makes it possible to see if there are any congenitally missing permanent teeth in children.

 Missing teeth might be quite obvious because of the gaps they create.
 But, when it comes to missing permanent teeth, it's possible for the primary tooth to stay in place because there is no secondary tooth to push it out.
 In this case, the hypodontia is less noticeable but it's likely that the remaining baby tooth will experience problems at some point, such as breakage or dental decay.

 Once your dentist has established which teeth are missing, a treatment plan can be put into action.
 We’ll go through the treatment options further down the page.